MI COVID-19: Weekly case numbers released - NewsBreak

 KALAMAZOO, Mich. — You may soon be able to buy a beer at college sporting events in Michigan.
 Bipartisan legislation introduced by Sen. Curtis Hertel and State Reps.
 Joe Tate and Graham Filler would lift the current state ban and allow university governing boards to apply for liquor licenses to sell alcohol at basketball, football, and hockey games.

 LANSING, Mich. — Wednesday was the final chance for the crowded Republican field for Michigan governor to persuade voters to come to their side, less than two weeks out from the state's August primary election.
-On their final night in the statewide lens, candidates framed the race as a...

-FLINT, Mich. - Authorities say on July 21, 2022, Michigan State Police aviation trooper 3 assisted Mount Morris Twp.
-PD and MSP Flint with a pursuit of a vehicle.
-New links: Disability Network held its annual picnic to celebrate the Americans with disabilities act.
-Police say the driver fled on...
+First debate: Majority of Republican gubernatorial candidates deny election results.
+On their final night...

+Kalamazoo, Michigan — Parts of West Michigan are still cleaning up from strong to severe thunderstorms that blew through the area Thursday night, July 21st.
+Trees and power poles were knocked down in Marcellus, Cassopolis, near Lawton, and near Lawrence.
+One silver line coming after the storms was a...

+CONSTANTINE TWP.
+Mich. — Two people were killed in a head-on collision involving a semi truck and pickup truck in St. Joseph County Thursday afternoon.
+The crash happened on US-131 between Youngs Prairie Road and Quarterline Road in Constantine Township.
+Kalamazoo County Crash: Alcohol may be factor in Kalamazoo...

 OXFORD, Mich. - Friday, in response to the tragic mass shooting that occurred at Oxford High School in November 2021, the U.S. Department of Education has disbursed a School Emergency Response to Violence(Project SERV) grant totaling $707,600 to Oxford Area Community School District (OACSD).
 Officials say the grant will be...